paysuper/paysuper-docs/content/docs/payments/customization.md

 The Checkout Form is localized for [24 languages](/docs/payments/localization).

-You can choose the complete set of supported languages for the project and products descriptions on the Project Settings page in your PaySuper Dashboard.
+You can choose the complete set of supported languages for the project and products descriptions on the Project Settings page in your Unlimint Game Services Dashboard.

 ## Prefilling customer data